Fantasy – and incredible seafood – await at Carbone Riviera, now open at the Bellagio in Las Vegas

 ‘The space was famous and they wanted someone to treat it with the respect it deserved,’ Brudnizki tells Wallpaper*.
 ‘I wanted to pay homage to the past, but then really make it all about the future.’

 Brudnizki and his team were captivated by the original tenant’s namesake, Pablo Picasso.
-They were drawn, in particular, to the artist’s years spent along the Côte d'Azur in Vallarius, France, a fruitful period during which he produced thousands of ceramic designs.
+They were drawn, in particular, to the artist’s years spent along the Côte d'Azur in Vallauris, France, a fruitful period during which he produced thousands of ceramic designs.
 Like those whimsical plates, vases and pitchers, ‘the space we did for Carbone Riviera is quite playful’, Brudnizki says.

 Pablo Picasso, outside his studio at Vallauris, France.

 The design team softened the existing blank-slate interiors by introducing a series of rounded arches echoing the Bellagio’s windows.
-Diners walk through an arched passageway that glimmers thanks to a swirling mosaic-tile floor, and past an arched niche containing a seashell sculpture overflowing with lemons and artichokes before entering the grand, main dining room.
+Diners walk through an arched passageway that glimmers with a swirling mosaic-tile floor, and past an arched niche containing a seashell sculpture overflowing with lemons and artichokes before entering the grand, main dining room.

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.